jimdesai/Music-streaming-industry-analysis/Readme.md

 ## Project overview

-This essence of this project is to gather some insights on the streaming data of music industry specially for the digital platform/application Spotify.
-There are 2 major aspects covered in the project which are -
+The essence of this project is to gather some insights on the music industry streaming data specifically for the digital platform/application Spotify.
+About two aspects covered in the project are -
   1. Artists Performance
   2. Albums release strategy

 ## Data source

-[Artist & Album dataset](https://github.com/jimdesai/Project1/blob/main/Artists%20%26%20Albums%20data.xlsx) - I have used this primary dataset which contains detailed information on the top tracks data, albums release data and Artist-Fans engagement data of 40 most popular Indian music artists.
+[Artist & Album dataset](https://github.com/jimdesai/Project1/blob/main/Artists%20%26%20Albums%20data.xlsx) - I have used this primary dataset containing detailed information on the top tracks data, albums release data and Artist-Fans engagement data of 40 most popular Indian music artists.

 ## Tools